Lopofsky/proterative/README.md

-# quick_and_dirty
+# Proterative (Prototype & Declerative)

-This is a "quick_and_dirty" boilerplate to produce a webapp prototype, based on python's Starlette toolkit.
+This is a quick and dirty boilerplate to produce a webapp prototype, based on python's Starlette toolkit.

 The workflow is focused as much as possible at the template & SQL Queries.
 ORM(s) were purposefully avoided - no disrespect, It's just a matter of taste, with a salt of objective arguments: